 Flex Seal makes a coating that makes wood posts water-resistant and rot-resistant.

 UV light can harm the structure of wood posts and darken them.
-The UV stabilizers contained in Flex Seal are useful to get protected from UV light.
+The UV stabilizers contained in Flex Seal are useful to protect from UV light.

-Some Flex Seal products have fungus and mold inhibitors that are useful to get protected themselves from fungi attacks.
+Some Flex Seal products have fungus and mold inhibitors that are useful to protect themselves from fungi attacks.

 However, Flex Seal helps wood posts to get protected from any kind of outdoor environmental elements and increase their lifetime.